 Merging Financial Accounts In Marriage

 The Atlantic recently published an article on the often-asked, titular question: “Should Couples Merge Their Finances?”
-Rather than give a direct answer, author Joe Pinsker presents a nuanced overview of the plusses and minuses of the three basic approaches: joint, separate, and hybrid.
+Rather than give a direct answer, author Joe Pinsker presents a nuanced overview of the three basic approaches: joint, separate, and hybrid.
 Crucially, he also points to the deeper truth that “the notion that you can keep your finances truly ‘separate’ is to some degree an illusion.
 Navigating the financial tensions and answering this question in the context of your marriage requires more than statistics about marital satisfaction or awareness of underlying gender equity issues.

 Merging finances leads to higher marital satisfaction, right?